badalsarkar/Learn-React/notes_react.md

 ## Rendering Element
 Elements are the smallest building blocks of React apps.
-React elements are [immutable](https://en.wikipedia.org/wiki/Immutable_object)[(more about immutability)](https://github.com/badalsarkar/Software-Engineering-Concepts/blob/master/mutability/mutability.md).
+React elements are [immutable](https://en.wikipedia.org/wiki/Immutable_object).
 They can't be changed once created.
 The only way to update them is to create new element.
 To render an element, you need to pass two things to ReactDOM.render method- the element itself and the DOM node where to render the element.